microprediction/timemachines/README.md

 See the last convention listed above.

-### There are no classes in this package at all
+### There is not bundling of state and model here
-But you can make them.
+But we aren't stopping you.
 For example:

        class Predictor: